xengeo/java-fundamentals/README.md

 _Coaching this?
 Read the coach guidance [here.](https://github.com/makersacademy/slug/blob/main/materials/universe/language_intros/challenges/java_fundamentals_with_intellij/README.ed.md)_

 Java is a very popular language in the software world.
-It can be used to build a lot of different kind of programs, including desktop, mobile and web applications.
-If you've previously learned a language like Python, Ruby or Javascript, Java is going to feel really different in a number of ways — but nothing that you cannot learn!
+It can be used to build a lot of different kinds of programs, including desktop, mobile and web applications.
+If you've previously learned a language like Python, Ruby or JavaScript, Java is going to feel really different in a number of ways — but nothing that you cannot learn!

 In this module, you'll first work through some introductory bites, each of which focuses on one thing, then you'll be challenged to bring everything together in an extended programming exercise.

-Very few people will complete all of the materials and that's fine but if you have any concerns please reach out to your coach ASAP.
+Very few people will complete all of the materials (and that's fine) but if you have any concerns, please reach out to your coach ASAP.

 ## Learning objectives